 Construction impacts would primarily be localized, but operation and maintenance activities would result in permanent changes to vegetation communities that would have a broader impact on the landscape and surrounding ecosystems.
 Several of the other projects listed in section 4.13.2.2 have already been completed; and if the rights-of-way and site facilities have been restored and revegetated, cumulative impacts from these construction activities would be minimal except where forested lands are cleared for construction and operation of the projects.
-Concurrent projects, including the Blue Mountain Delivery Line Project, Blue Mountain Chisholm Trail Project, non-jurisdictional powerlines, Chisholm Trail Cryogenic Gas Plant, oil and gas drilling and storage facilities, and the highway project, are expected to contribute to a cumulative impact on vegetation and wildlife within subwatersheds shared with the MIDSHIP Project.
-Cumulative impacts could be mitigated by prompt restoration of disturbed areas, siting the projects to avoid sensitive resources, and designing the projects to minimize the potential for long-term resource losses.
+Concurrent projects, including the Blue Mountain Delivery Line Project, Blue Mountain Chisholm Trail Project, Chisholm Trail Cryogenic Gas Plant, oil and gas drilling and storage facilities, and the highway project, are expected to contribute to a cumulative impacts could be mitigated by prompt restoration of disturbed areas, siting the projects to avoid sensitive resources, and designing the projects to minimize the potential for long-term resource losses.
 Future oil and gas drilling activities would contribute to ongoing vegetation clearing and wildlife disturbance in the counties most likely to experience production growth, including Stephens, Carter, Kingfisher, Grady, and Canadian Counties.